rishabhrathore055/Python_Calculator/README.md

 # Basic_Calculator
-<b>A Simple  Baic Calculator Using Python  Programmimg language That Take Input from User and Print Division, Multiplication, Addition and Subtraction,Mudulus as Per User’s Choice.</b>
+A Simple  Basic Calculator Using Python  Programmimg language That Take Input from User and Print Division, Multiplication, Addition and Subtraction,Mudulus as Per User’s Choice.

 ## How To use
 1. Fork the Code In your Local Enviroment